History of Merseyrail: Creation of Merseyrail (1963–1977)

-While the Loop Line and Link Line were completed, establishing the fully electrified Northern and Wirral Lines, the Edge Hill Spur and Outer Rail Loop projects were later shelved, leaving the City Line isolated.
-This hindered its integration into Merseyrail, maintaining local services into Lime Street and using platforms needed for long-haul routes.
-Efforts to complete these projects faced political hurdles, and it wasn't until the 2015 that progress was made on the electrification of Lime Street to Manchester and Wigan lines, although the line to Warrington retained diesel traction.
-Merseytravel initially sponsored Merseyrail branding in stations and liveries on local services, with the latter ending following British Rail's privatisation, allowing operators to adopt individual corporate liveries.
+The Loop Line and Link Line were completed, establishing the electrified Northern and Wirral Lines; the Edge Hill Spur and Outer Rail Loop projects were shelved, leaving the City Line isolated.
+This hindered its integration into Merseyrail, maintaining local service into Lime Street and using platforms needed for long-haul routes.
+Efforts to complete these projects faced political hurdles, and progress was only made on the electrification of Lime Street to the Manchester and Wigan lines in 2015; the line to Warrington retained diesel traction.
+Merseytravel initially sponsored Merseyrail branding in stations and liveries on local services; the latter ended with British Rail's privatisation, allowing operators to adopt individual corporate liveries.